 Each workload under protection consumes the license at a rate in alignment with the VCSP Rental Point Per Unit (PPU).

 For Veeam ONE, the rental program includes free license usage for the following workloads:

 A new license usage report is generated on the first day of each month.
 It includes the number of monitored workloads for the past month.
 Usage for these workloads can be tracked using the following counter names:

-The primary and recommended usage reporting method to collect usage reports across IaaS as well as tenants’ Veeam ONE installations is Veeam Service Provider Console, an automated and free tool for license management and reporting.
+The primary and recommended method to collect usage reporting data across IaaS as well as tenants’ Veeam ONE installations is Veeam Service Provider Console, an automated and free tool for license management and reporting.
 For integration with Veeam ONE use a dedicated plug-in for Veeam Service Provider Console.
-License usage will appear in the Monthly Usage Report.
+License usage will appear in the monthly License Usage Report.

 Alternatively, license usage can be obtained by one of the following ways: